 Table of Contents

 Security Assertion Markup Language (SAML) is an XML standard used to authenticate users from an Identity Provider (IdP) to a software provider.
 SAML allows a user to log on once to a site (an IdP) and have access granted to affiliated Web sites.
 With SAML and SSO, an organization can require two-factor authentication, enforce geo-location restrictions, and send authentication logs to an IDS (Intrusion Detection System).

-RightScale has SAML 2.0-based Single Sign-On (SSO) functionality for Enterprise Plan customers who request this feature (contact your account manager or firstname.lastname@example.org for access).
+RightScale has SAML 2.0-based Single Sign-On (SSO) functionality for Enterprise Plan customers who request this feature.
 With this feature enabled, you can synchronize a RightScale account with an existing identity provider (such as OneLogin, Okta, PingIdentity, etc.) to create, update, and provision users to access RightScale.

-Note: You must have a SAML identity provider -- such as OneLogin, Okta, PingIdentity, or some other provider -- currently set up.
-Depending on the provider you are using, you may need to search for the RightScale app by name to see if your provider offers a guided setup process.
+Note: You must already have a SAML identity provider -- such as OneLogin, Okta, PingFederate, or ADFS -- currently set up.
+If you are using a hosted solution, you may wish to search for the RightScale app by name to see if your provider offers a guided setup process.

 Use the following information to set up a trust relationship with RightScale's SAML Service Provider: